Everything You Need to Know to Visit Lake Atitlan

 Hike to La Nariz

 Alternatively, you can take a local chicken bus to Santa Clara.
-Maps.Me is a fantastic app if you’ve not used it before.
-You can download the map offline and it’ll clearly show you where the trail is.
+Maps.Me is a great app where you can download maps offline and it’ll clearly show you where the trail is.

 Hike San Pedro Volcano